TheThingsIndustries/lorawan-stack-docs/doc/content/reference/components/identity-server.md

 The authentication providers are used to allow the Identity Server to obtain the identity of a user from an external identity provider, such as an [OpenID Connect](https://openid.net/connect/) provider.

+### Alert Notification Receivers

+Alert notification receivers can be registered in the alert notification receiver registries.
+Alert notification receivers are registered with an ID, name and receiver configuration.

+The alert notification receivers are used to dispatch alert notifications to user provided endpoints.

+### Alert Notification Profiles

+Alert notification profiles bundle multiple alert notification receivers in order to allow alert notifications to be dispatched.
+Alert notification profiles are registered with an ID, name, and alert notification receivers.

+The alert notification profiles are used to dispatch alert notifications to multiple receivers.

+It is possible to configure a default alert notification profile which is used when no profile is configured for an entity.

 ## Entity Access

 The Identity Server is responsible for access control to entities.